 Finishing

-my prayer, “Lord, please forgive me of all my sins known and unknown.
+my, as the book directd, prayer, “Lord, please forgive me of all my sins known and unknown.
 I repent

 of any wrong I have done to others, known and unknown.
 Cleanse me of all my